hoanhan101/HNetworking/README.md

 packages without contaminating your systemwide Python.

 **How to use `virtualenv` for a project once it get installed:**
-- `virtualenv –p python3 env_name` to create a virutal environment where `env_name` is your environment/directory name
+- `virtualenv –p python3 env_name` to create a virutal environment where `env_name` is your environment/directory name.
 - `cd env_name`
 - `. bin/activate`
-- Now you are inside your virtual environment, install dependency as normal: `pip install module_name`
+- Now you are inside your virtual environment, install dependency as normal: `pip install module_name`.
-- Import module: `python -c 'import module_name'`
+- Import module: `python -c 'import module_name'`.

 ### Stack and Library